 How has British Columbia’s minimum wage changed over the years?

-Minimum wage rates in British Columbia have increased dramatically over the last several years, as fair wages and the rising living costs continue to be top concerns for voters.
+Minimum wage rates in British Columbia have increased dramatically over the last several years, as fair wages and rising living costs continue to be top concerns for voters.
 Should living standards and employment prospects for British Columbia residents deteriorate in the future, we’ll undoubtedly see further increases in the minimum wage.
 Though some would argue that the minimum wage hurts business, it’s clear that most people’s living standards have increased due to this critical piece of legislation.
-Minimum wages laws are here to stay.
+Minimum wage laws are here to stay.